 It’s no secret that high turnover is a problem in the service industry.
 Restaurant Interview questions should always address whether or not a candidate is likely to stick around.
 Since an interviewee probably won’t tell you they’re a short-term hire, the best strategy is to ask them why they left their previous position.

 Does your candidate want to continue working as a server?
 Do they hope to go into management?
 Are they working their way through school and planning to enter another industry entirely?
 Knowing a candidate’s long-term goals will help you determine if they align with yours.

 Your people are the heart and soul of your brand.
 Their approach to customer service and teamwork can make or break your business.
 That’s why it’s important to hire people who align with your restaurant’s culture and values.
 That's also why it is important to have great server interview questions.

-Push offers HR management software that can inform your hiring process and recently launched customizable interview tracking templates, so you can track your applicants interview responses and streamline your hiring process.
+Push offers Restaurant HR software that can inform your hiring process and recently launched customizable interview tracking templates, so you can track your applicants interview responses and streamline your hiring process.

 “In the labor numbers, we were reporting about a $300 to $400 difference than what we were getting through Push!”